Google seems to be trying to keep marketers on their toes as it contemplates changes to its algorithm.

 - Endorsing another website’s product or service

-Moving forward, companies should focus on the quality of the links used to achieve these goals instead of the mere quantity.
+Moving forward, companies should focus on the quality of the links used to achieve these goals instead of mere quantity.
 But what will replace link-building as the primary tool for SEO?
 Perhaps it will be truth-building.

-It may be a bit premature and optimistic, but it is possible this change will create a new era of SEO in which results are based completely on relevance and accuracy of the information presented.
+It may be a bit premature and optimistic, but it is possible this change will create a new era of SEO in which results are based completely on the relevance and accuracy of the information presented.
 Instead of using manipulations to optimize the website, marketers will need to make an effort to build websites that provide truthful and accurate information.

 How will Google rate your website in Knowledge-Based Trust?
 To prepare for these possible changes, you should take the time to review your website(s) to be certain that all facts and information used are accurate according to the most up-to-date information by referring to useful resources from Local Viking to achieve better rankings in search engines.